pydicom/pydicom/dev/_sources/getting_started.rst.txt

   pip install -e .

-to install in 'develop' or 'editable' mode, where changes can be made to the local working code and python will use the updated pydicom code.
+to install in 'develop' or 'editable' mode, where changes can be made to the local working code and Python will use the updated pydicom code.

 Test and coverage